intrvertmichael/micro_reddit/README.md

 ![Old Reddit Logo](https://variety.com/wp-content/uploads/2014/10/reddit-logo.jpg?w=946)

 # MicroReddit
 Micro reddit is a remake of the old and beloved version of reddit when it first started.
 A simple styled ranking of links found on the internet.
+The goal with this project was to recreate the old reddit from scratch.
+The fact it looks and works like reddit was the challenge.
+I have a different style than the one shown here so part of the challenge for me was to put my personal preferences aside and stick to the design given.

 ## Features